finn-no/recsys_slates_dataset/README.md

 - [x] Maintain a pytorch dataset for easy usage
 - [x] Create a pip package for easier installation and usage. the package should download the dataset using a function.
 - [x] Make the quickstart guide compatible with the pip package and numpy format.
+- [ ] The git lfs is currently broken by removing some lines in .gitattributes that is in conflict with nbdev.
+The dataset is still usable using the building download functions as they use a different source.
+However, we should fix this.
+An issue is [posted on nbdev](https://github.com/fastai/nbdev/issues/506).
 - [ ] Add easily useable functions that compute relevant metrics such as hitrate, log-likelihood etc.
 - [ ] Distribute the data on other platforms such as kaggle.
 - [ ] Add a short description of the data in the readme.md directly.